How To Dump Your Holding Tanks At Home

 Note: For step-by-step instructions on how to dump your tanks using the typical dumping tools, refer to our guide on How to Dump Your Black and Gray Water Tanks.

 If you decide to use this option and you are on a septic system, you should empty waste into your home’s cleanout port slowly.
 If waste is added too quickly, the tank can become overloaded and push undissolved waste into your lateral line system.
-Also, if you are accessing your septic tank through the access lid, be careful to not disturb the scum layer too much.
-Dumping directly into your septic tank has the potential to be a very damaging process, so take great caution when doing it this way.
+Do not be tempted to open your septic tank access lid.
+It is dangerous and should only be left to septic system professionals

 Using the Right Products Before Dumping